alan090986/manufacturing-management-system/README.md

 # Manufacturing Management System

+## Overview

+Manufacturing Management System is a web application designed to help small manufacturing businesses manage their daily operations.

+The system centralizes product management, customer orders, production tracking and payment control in a single platform.

+Originally developed for a furniture manufacturing company, the system is currently used in real operational workflows.

 Web-based management system designed for small and medium manufacturing companies.

 This platform helps manage production workflows, orders, customers, and internal operations through a centralized system.